FaizanAsifB/tech-trove/README.md

    npm run dev
    ```

-   - The development server runs on port 3000.

-   - Open [http://localhost:3000](http://localhost:3000) in your browser to play the game.
+   - The application will be accessible at [http://localhost:3000](http://localhost:3000).

 ## Future Enhancements